 - Connected lower sleeve hem to the waistline outer seam point with a smooth curve which adds ease to the bodice.

-- In drafting the wrap around detail, I taped another half of the front pattern to create a full front pattern.
+- In drafting the wrap around detail, I taped another half of the Front Pattern to create a full front pattern.

 - Reduced the shoulder width at the new SP by 1.5 inches which lowered the NP.

 - A pencil skirt pattern was used in drafting the lower section of the dress.
 An alternative way would be to simply extend the hip line of the bodice pattern downwards to the desired dress length.

 Attached a black border at the front neckline for some contrast.
 This was cut on the straight grain and sewn as follows: